sheshantsinha/winter_development_challenge/App development/README.md

 # Mobile App Development - points = 100

- You can develop app for any platform android,windows,ios
+ You can develop app for any platform(android,windows,ios).

 # Problem:- You have to develop an app which will broadcast Video from one android phone to another without the use of internet.